-Wat Phra Si Sanphet, April 2015.
+1. Wat Phra Si Sanphet, April 2015.
 Planning a trip to northern Thailand?
-DO NOT miss the historic city of Ayutthaya, a breathtaking treasure trove of ruined palaces, glittering temples, towering statues, colossal Buddhas, rolling fields, emerald green rivers and lush, impossibly knotted trees.
+DO NOT miss the historic city of Ayutthaya, a breathtaking treasure trove of ruined palaces, glittering temples, towering statues, colossal buddhas, rolling fields, emerald green rivers and lush, impossibly knotted trees.
 A mere eighty kilometers north of Bangkok, this former Siamese capital was once one of the wealthiest places on earth.
-Today you can bask in its former glory by renting a bicycle, grabbing a free map and exploring the place at your own leisure.
-Be warned though, it can be hard, hot work, with most people taking in just a fraction of the sites on offer!
+Today you can bask in its former glory by renting a bicycle, grabbing a free map and exploring at your own leisure.
+Be warned though that it can be hard, hot work, with most people taking in just a fraction of the sites on offer!
 This centrally located former temple was one of Ayutthaya’s holiest places, until the Burmese rolled into town in 1767 and smashed it to bits.
-Famous for its three bell-shaped structures with soaring spires, (the grey buildings in the background); you could easily spend an hour wandering around this expansive complex.
+Famous for its three bell-shaped structures with soaring spires, (the grey buildings in the background), you could easily spend an hour wandering around this expansive complex.

-Baby Temple, April 2015.
-I spent a good two and a half hours biking between all the central ruins, and felt so bewitched by it all, I could have easily made this a Top 20 Ayutthaya post.
-But what made the experience even more special, were those little unexpected moments; like this tiny, closed, seemingly nameless baby temple located in a large park.
-As I approached, the entire area was deserted, with not a single soul in either sight or earshot.
-Definitely one of those moments where you have to pinch yourself and remember how privileged you are to be able to travel.
+2. Baby Temple, April 2015.
+I spent around two and a half hours biking between all the central ruins.
+And what made the experience even more special were those little unexpected moments like this tiny, closed and seemingly nameless temple located in a large park.
+The entire area was deserted, definitely one of those moments where I had to pinch myself and remember how privileged I am to be able to travel.

-Reclining Buddha – Wat Lokayasutharam, April 2015.
-This fantastic Buddha, situated in a small ruined temple complex, lies some distance outside of the central zone and can be tricky to find.
-On arrival, I was delighted to see very few people, though the experience was dampened somewhat by a local vendor’s relentless efforts to flog me some grubby looking candles.
+4. Reclining Buddha, April 2015.
+This fantastic Buddha, situated in a small ruined temple complex, lies some distance outside the central zone and can be tricky to find.
+On arrival I was delighted to see very few people, though the experience was dampened somewhat by a local vendor’s relentless efforts to flog me some grubby looking candles.
 The east-facing Buddha, known locally as Phra Bhuddhasaiyart, is Ayutthaya’s largest reclining statue at thirty-seven meters long, eight meters high.

-Phu Khao Tong Chedi, April 2015.
+5. Phu Khao Tong Chedi, April 2015.
 Always willing to go that extra mile, I found myself determined to seek out this stunning Buddhist tower, located way out of town in the village of Phukhao Tong.
-It took me around forty minutes to get there on my rickety bike, while I had to keep checking with locals along the way.
-The climb up to the top only gets you to the chedi’s halfway point, but this still makes for excellent views out across the surrounding rice fields.
-There is also a tiny little shrine, though accessing it via the low, narrow corridor is definitely not for anyone with even the slightest sense of claustrophobia!
+It took me around forty minutes to get there on my rickety bike and I had to keep checking with locals along the way.
+The climb up to the top only gets you to the chedi’s halfway point, but this still makes for excellent views across the surrounding rice fields.
+There’s also a tiny little shrine, though accessing it via the low, narrow corridor is definitely not for anyone with even the slightest sense of claustrophobia!